skysqlinc/skysql-docs/docs/Using AWS Azure GCP private VPC connections/Setting up Azure Private Link.md

 - A list of Azure Subscription IDs that will be allowed to connect to the SkySQL service must be provided when enabling Azure Private Link.
 This list can be updated at any time.
 - The SkySQL IP Allowlist is not used with Azure Private Link connections.
 Access to the SkySQL service will be controlled by Security Groups in the connecting VNet.
 For detailed information, see ["Manage network policies for private endpoints"](https://learn.microsoft.com/en-us/azure/private-link/disable-private-endpoint-network-policy?tabs=network-policy-portal) (Azure documentation).
 - Connections to SkySQL services by features such as SkySQL backups, and monitoring do not depend on Azure Private Link.
-- The IP address of the SkySQL service will will be a private IP address in the range of the VNet that the Private Link endpoint is created in.
+- The IP address of the SkySQL service will be a private IP address in the range of the VNet that the Private Link endpoint is created in.
 Because of this, SSL certificates will not match the IP address of the service.
 To avoid this issue, you can either disable SSL on the SkySQL service, or setup Private DNS within your Azure VNet.
 See ["Enabling DNS for Azure Private Link"](#enabling-dns-for-azure-private-link) for more information.
 - Query Editor is not supported when Azure Private Link is enabled.